The Adventures of Maggie and the Old Man

 Then, Beth took a big run up and threw herself over the back fence into the creek.
 Indie definitely couldn’t get her there and Beth was free to roam rather than having Indie barking at her all day.

-Indie, still determined to get Beth, kept barking until the old man roared at her.
+Indie, still determined to get Beth, continued barking until the Old Man roared at her.

 Indie froze in her tracks.
-She looked at her Dad, scared to look at the chicken coup.
+She looked at the Old Man, scared to look at the chicken coup.
 He was going to have to fix it and she knew he’d be cranky about that.

-Indie was scared about what he might do to her.
-She wanted to leave but couldn’t.
-She just stood there, not even blinking.
+Indie, scared about what he might do to her, wanted to leave but couldn’t.
+She just stood there, frozen, not even blinking.

 Indie sprinted for the gate, before he changed his mind.

-Indie watched from a distance as the old man spent he afternoon fixing the chicken coup.
+Indie watched from a distance as the Old Man spent the afternoon fixing the chicken coup.
 It was busted up really bad.
 It was already old, so it wasn’t very stable and screwing nails in could mean he’d break it even more but he had to fix it for his girls as they needed somewhere to sleep and to lay their eggs.

-He went and got some wood and a drill from his shed.
-Then, walking back down to the chicken run, he tripped on a stone and everything went flying.
+The Old Man got some wood and a drill from his shed.
+On his way back down to the chicken run, he tripped on a stone and everything went flying.

-The old man fell face first into the mud, he was covered, he even got some in his mouth.
+The Old Man fell face first into the mud, he was covered, he even got some in his mouth and up his nose.

 He sat up, sore and even crankier.